MajorFemi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The eleventh script returns or change the working directory to the previous one

 The twelveth script lists all files in the current directory and the parent of the working directory and the specified directory in long format

+The thirteenth script prints the type of the file